• Skip to primary navigation

 Tofu in a Skillet for Making Sesame Peanut Noodles

-• Add the noodles and sauce.
+• Add the cooked noodles and tofu, then the sauce.

 • Toss everything a few times and cook it just until it's hot.